Perst

 Perst is an open source, dual license, object-oriented embedded database management system (ODBMS).
-Both the Java programming language, and the C# programming language versions are compact and Perst has been implemented on smart phones running the Android and Windows Phone (WP7) operating systems.
+Both the Java programming language, and the C# programming language versions are compact.
+It can store data directly in Java and .NET objects, eliminating the need for translation typical in relational and object-relational databases.
+With a compact core consisting of only five thousand lines of code, Perst demands minimal system resources.

 History

 Perst was launched in 2003, in Russia.
 It was designed to achieve high-performance by tightly integrating the database with the programming language: Perst directly stores data in the language objects.
-In 2006 McObject LLC, based in Issaquah, WA took over the development of Perst.
+In 2006 McObject LLC, based in the Seattle, Washington area, took over the development of Perst.
 It continues to offer free downloads and has added commercial license options.

-Perst was first written in Java, and ported to C#.
+Perst was first written in Java and ported to C#.
 Although originally designed for desktop- and server-based software, Perst has also found usage in providing database management for mobile applications running on devices such as smartphones.
-These mobile devices typically have hardware constraints, with limited RAM and few CPU cycles available and non-standard (for database systems) operating requirements (such as support for Java ME, or Silverlight in the Windows Phone 7 mobile platform).